jacobemcken/jacobemcken.github.io/_posts/2022-01-10-heroicons-from-cljs.md

 ---

 **Update 2022-02-20:** Requiring single icons using `:refer` causes ALL Hero icons to be included in builds (even optimized).
-Instead use `:as` (multiple times).
+Instead, use `:as` (multiple times).
 Examples below have been updated.

-In my opinion Clojure and ClojureScript is lacking in the documentation department, especially when it comes to integrations with things outside the Clojure eco system.
+In my opinion, Clojure and ClojureScript is lacking in the documentation department, especially when it comes to integrations with things outside the Clojure ecosystem.

 I want to share how using [Heroicons][1] from within a ClojureScript [Reagent][2] (including Re-frame) application works.
 Some might find the following obvious.
-But if you (like me) aren't using ClojureScript for frontend development everyday... it might not be.
+But if you (like me) aren't using ClojureScript for frontend development every day... it might not be.

 Which is sad because it is actually quite easy... when you already have [Shadow-cljs][3] configured 😎